laravel/bootcamp.laravel.com/resources/docs/livewire/showing-chirps.md

 ## Retrieving the Chirps

-So, first, we should update our `app/resources/views/chirps.blade.php` view to display the Chirps:
+So, first, we should update our `app/resources/views/chirps.blade.php` view to display a listing of Chirps.
+For that, we can use a new Livewire component:

 ```blade filename=resources/views/chirps.blade.php
 <x-app-layout>